1. What is Important in Choosing a Teacher?

 Bookings may be officially cancelled via the Studio Number: 778.892.1234

 2. Refund Policy: Lesson fees paid in advance are always redeemable (before their expiry date) but not transferable or refundable.

 3. Expiry Date: Please note the specific expiry date at the time of your purchase.
 All lessons expire 2 months from the date of purchase unless stated otherwise at the time of the purchase.
 If all lessons have not been completed 2 months from the purchase date, the unused lesson credits are forfeited.
 After the expiration date has passed, any unused lesson credits will be forfeited.
 It is common for singers to catch the flu and have cold symptoms or take vacations.
 The expiry date of lessons will NOT be extended due to sickness or vacations.

 4. Tardiness: Latecomers to sessions will be charged the full amount of time booked.
 The lesson will end at the scheduled time.
 This loss of time will not be made up at another time.
 If you arrive on time but the previous lesson runs late, you will be given your full-allotted time.

-5. Turn-Around Time: All teaching time ends 5 minutes before the end of the session to allow for a brief summary of key learning points and turn-around time between clients.
+5. Turn-Around Time: All teaching time ends 3 to 5 minutes before the end of the session to allow for a brief summary of key learning points and turn-around time between clients.

 6. Regular Recurring Lessons: Regular recurring lesson time slots will repeat every week or every other week on the same day and time until the student asks to discontinue the time slot.
 Cancelling one or several lessons means only those lessons are cancelled, and the regular lesson schedule will continue automatically after.